The Mental Health Solution . com

 Hallucinations involving sexual content are relatively rare, but they do occur in both sexes.
 I remember a woman who told me "I get raped every night."
 She was, of course, not actually being raped.
 But she felt bodily sensations as if she was.
 This was clearly demonic.

 Demonic hallucinations can occur in conjunction with demonic delusions as part of a spiritual attack.
-For example, one client heard her therapist's voice (me) and believed that what she was hearing was my thoughts.
+For example, one client heard her therapist's voice (me) and believed that what she was hearing were my thoughts.
 Of course, what she 'heard' was disturbing to her and untrue.

 This young woman also had strong feelings that God was telling her to get into vehicles with men she had never met!
+Again, clearly demonic.

 Fortunately, this woman would call me for a reality check.